First round: Just Say NO! to Compromise

 IMO, signing the exterior of your business IS what is right.
 Some of us would prefer to do without the smoke.
 Thank you, Rock, for the level headed suggestion.

-Second round: Smoke lies are 50
+Second round: Smoke lies are 50 (dead link)

 Getting in your car and driving will lead to serious health consequences, to the same degree that lighting a single cigarette will lead to serious health consequences.Smoker